romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you access encrypted secrets within a GitHub Actions workflow?
+Q: How can you access encrypted secrets within a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **Use the secrets context to access the secrets within your workflow file**